damassi/learn-vim/README.md

 Step 4
 ------

 Step 4 is about learning from others, and particularly the doubters.
-Read this post by the one and only Yehuda Katz, who tried, failed, and then realized he was simply looking at it from the wrong angle, [Everyone Who Tried to Convince Me to use Vim was Wrong](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/), as well as this post from Jon Beltran de Heredia, which fills in the details and provides a few concrete examples: [Why, oh WHY, do those #?@! nutheads use vi?](http://www.viemu.com/a-why-vi-vim.html)
+Read this post by Yehuda Katz, who tried, failed, and then realized he was simply looking at it from the wrong angle, [Everyone Who Tried to Convince Me to use Vim was Wrong](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/), as well as this post from Jon Beltran de Heredia, which fills in the details and provides a few concrete examples: [Why, oh WHY, do those #?@! nutheads use vi?](http://www.viemu.com/a-why-vi-vim.html)

 Step 5
 ------